|

 meaningless rituals are cast aside since they are neither

 mentioned in the Holy Quraan nor cited in the Hadeeth.
+After birth the

 child should be given proper ghusl.
 Thereafter the message